mrccnt/php-daemon/README.md

     $ sudo dpkg -r php-daemon
 ```

-Use `systemd` to controll the service:
+Use can `systemd` to controll the service:

 ```bash
     $ systemctl start php-daemon